Buy a potted Norfolk Pine tree, that will survive indoors year-round and serve as your Christmas tree for many years to come.

 Decorate your tree and home with edible decorations like popcorn strings or cranberry wreaths.
 Make your holiday decorations out of pinecones or evergreen boughs from your own backyard.

 Instead of buying expensive gifts you're unsure about, give a gift certificate for a dinner out or theatre tickets.
 Or make your own vouchers, good for a tasty homemade meal in the future or a night of free babysitting.

-Instead of battery-powered toys and games, keep the kids on your list active with a gift of sporting equipment or a voucher for an outdoor activity.
+Keep the kids on your list active with a gift of sporting equipment or a voucher for an outdoor activity.

-When wrapping gifts, go for reusable cloth gift bags instead of the paper ones, or skip bags altogether by grabbing some vintage cookie tins at your local second-hand store to use instead.
+Use reusable cloth gift bags instead of the paper ones, or skip bags altogether by grabbing some vintage cookie tins at your local second-hand store to use instead.